pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 ## Decision

 Our indexing pipeline will consist of three steps - Hydration, Transformation, and Indexing.
+Collectively we'll call these the Processors.

 Each step has a performance requirement - the lower bound is the point at which we stop optimizing in the case of running that full process, the upper bound is the maximum we'll allow it to take before re-architecting.